darklife/darkriscv/README.md

 is that the UCF file is not converted, which means that a new XDC file with the pin description must be created.

-TODO: udpate the performance measurement in the Vivado.

 The Vivado is very slow compared to ISE and needs *lots of time* to synthesise and inform a minimal feedback about the performance...  but after some weeks waiting, and lots of empirical calculations, I get some numbers